koenrane/KR-new-site/content/Deep causal transcoding.md

 In this post, I introduce and evaluate a novel feature detection method which I call *deep causal transcoding*.
 However, there are other reasonable feature learning methods against which this should be compared.
 Below is a brief list.
 For a more extensive literature review, see the [previous post](/melbo).

+**Sparse Coding**
-**Sparse Coding:** Applications of sparse dictionary learning methods exploit the hypothesis that there are a bundle of sparsely activating features in trained transformers ([Yun et al. (2023)](https://arxiv.org/abs/2103.15949)).
+: Applications of sparse dictionary learning methods exploit the hypothesis that there are a bundle of sparsely activating features in trained transformers ([Yun et al. (2023)](https://arxiv.org/abs/2103.15949)).
 More recently, [Templeton et al. (2024)](https://transformer-circuits.pub/2024/scaling-monosemanticity/index.html) demonstrate the promise of sparse auto-encoders (SAEs) to learn these features in a scalable fashion.
 As [Templeton et al. (2024)](https://transformer-circuits.pub/2024/scaling-monosemanticity/index.html) demonstrate, these features can be used to elicit potentially unsafe behaviors, allowing for open-ended evaluation of the spectrum of LLM behaviors.
 However, SAEs are likely to have poor out-of-distribution coverage - if a feature is never active in-distribution, an SAE trained with a reconstruction loss plus sparsity penalty is strictly incentivized *not* to represent it.
 Thus, a new method is desirable.

+**Matrix/tensor decompositions**
-**Matrix/tensor decompositions:** Previous work has found that the right singular vectors of the Jacobian of the generator network in GANs yield a small number (~32) of interpretable feature directions in generative image models ([Ramesh et al. (2018)](https://arxiv.org/abs/1812.01161), see also [Park et al. (2023)](https://arxiv.org/abs/2307.12868)).
+: Previous work has found that the right singular vectors of the Jacobian of the generator network in GANs yield a small number (~32) of interpretable feature directions in generative image models ([Ramesh et al. (2018)](https://arxiv.org/abs/1812.01161), see also [Park et al. (2023)](https://arxiv.org/abs/2307.12868)).
 This is essentially equivalent to the algorithm I give below for training "linear DCTs".
 Meanwhile, other work has found that Jacobian-based feature detection schemes are less successful when applied to LLMs ([Bushnaq et al. (2024)](https://arxiv.org/abs/2405.10928)[^bignote-only-shallow]).

-In this post, I provide a theoretical explanation for why decomposing the Jacobian matrix between layers alone may be insufficient - identifiability of features can only be guaranteed under strong assumptions like exact orthogonality.
+: In this post, I provide a theoretical explanation for why decomposing the Jacobian matrix between layers alone may be insufficient - identifiability of features can only be guaranteed under strong assumptions like exact orthogonality.
 This motivates incorporating higher-order information, such as the Hessian tensor, to better identify non-orthogonal features (a known advantage of tensor decompositions in statistics/machine learning).
 I validate this theory empirically, showing improved generalization with tensor decomposition-based methods (i.e., quadratic/exponential DCTs, as defined below).

 [^bignote-only-shallow]: Although in contrast to ([Ramesh et al. (2018)](https://arxiv.org/abs/1812.01161) and my work, that paper only considers the Jacobian of a *shallow* rather than deep slice.

 # Theory

+> [!note] Summary
-*Summary: This section provides my current attempt at explaining why Algorithms 1-3 (defined below) elicit consistently generalizable high-level behaviors.
+> This section provides my current attempt at explaining why Algorithms 1-3 (defined below) elicit consistently generalizable high-level behaviors.
 For readers of the previous post, the "Persistent Shallow Circuits Principle" supplants the "High-Impact Feature Principle" outlined in that post[^bignote-description-length].
-For readers who are interested mainly in the results, feel free to skim through the descriptions of Algorithms 1-3 in this section, and then proceed to the empirical results.*
+For readers who are interested mainly in the results, feel free to skim through the descriptions of Algorithms 1-3 in this section, and then proceed to the empirical results.

 [^bignote-description-length]: The persistent shallow circuits principle has slightly higher description length than the high-impact feature principle, as it makes the claim that the specific vector of changes in activations induced in the target layer is interpretable.
 But for this cost we gain several desirable consequences: i) a theory why we should learn mono-semantic features, ii) more efficient algorithms via the connection to tensor decompositions and iii) additional ways of editing the model (i.e. by ablating target-layer features).

 We want to learn feature directions at some source layer $s$ which will serve as [steering vectors](/steering-vectors) which elicit latent high-level behaviors.
 To do this, I consider the function $\Delta^{s\rightarrow t}(\vec\theta)$, defined as the change in layer-$t$ activations as a function of a steering vector $\vec\theta$ at layer $s$, averaged across token positions over a data-set of $n$ prompts.
 Importantly, I consider the causal effect of intervening at layer $s$ of the transformer residual stream, hence the "causal" in *deep causal transcoding*.
 Thus, in contrast to parts of the mechanistic interpretability literature, I care only about learning causally important directions in the source layer, even if they are not important for explaining the in-distribution behavior of the transformer [^bignote-illusion].